Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

 Click for DetailsThe card visible at the center of the cross represents the obstacle that stands in your way - it may even be something that sounds good but is not actually to your benefit.
-Ten of Swords (Ruin), when reversed: The darkness before the dawn.
-An end to suffering, leading to spiritual transformation.
-A crushing and seemingly total defeat that hides within it the seeds of final victory.
-Ultimate knowledge gained through ultimate sacrifice.
+Seven of Pentacles (Assessment), when reversed: Labors abandoned before completion.
+Impatience, lack of effort, and the wasting of time.
+Idle and unprofitable speculation.